shruthits1/learning-python/my_notes/Readme.md

  - Generators reduce the memory footprint without impacting the performance

  Create search space of data (like permutations output) as generators and create function to validate this against the constraints / validator(like checking agaisnt keylog in euler79) until you get values that match.

+ # PANDAS
+ -you can access columns by column name using :
+    - dictionary notation data['Height'] : suited for badly named columns
+    - object notation data.Height : not suited when column names have spaces -it can generally handle data size of 40% of RAM size

+**Install PengWin which works with wsl on windows**